odinuv/web/en/apv/slides/web-apps/slides.md

 - Content related
     - Charset
     - Cache control
-    - Zoom behaviour for mobile
+    - Zoom behaviour for mobile devices
 - Search engine crawlers
     - Keywords
     - Description
     - Author
-    - Only a small impact
+    - Only a small impact for SEO
     - Not that important for web applications
 </section>